tianjuxue/jax-am/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to jax-am's documentation!
+Welcome to JAX-AM's documentation!
 ==================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**JAX-AM** is a Python library for numerical simulations in additive manufacturing.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.